Changelog

 • Marketplace update lag.
 Azure DevOps Marketplace propagates extension updates asynchronously.
 New extension versions can take up to 24 hours to appear in installed organizations; backend deployments roll out immediately.

-• Service principal and delegated OAuth auth not yet GA.
+• Service principal auth not yet GA.
 Listed in the v0.2.0 roadmap; v1 customers must use a PAT.

 • Admin API not exposed.
 All administrative actions are dashboard-only in v1.
 See Admin API.